King Price Insurance: History

 King Price Insurance was founded by Gideon Galloway.
 The company received its initial funding from Francois van Niekerk of Mertech group and Stefan van der Walt of Nikon, and was launched in 2012.
 The company offered monthly insurance, reducing premiums that decrease with the depreciating value of the asset.
 King Price Insurance registered with as a member of the South African Insurance Crime Bureau (SAICB).
 King Price insurance is reinsured by reinsurer Munich RE.
 The company’s head offices is located at the Waterkloof Glen, Pretoria.

 Product

-King Price Insurance offers covers for short term insurance products including car, household, building, specialised items, trailers, caravans and all risk insurance.
-It offers car insurance premiums that decrease monthly according to the continuously depreciating value of the insured vehicle.
+King Price Insurance offers a wide range of short-term insurance products, including car, home contents, buildings, specialised items, trailers, caravans, portable possessions, and all-risk insurance.
+The company is renowned for its unique car insurance model, where premiums decrease monthly in line with the continuously depreciating value of the insured vehicle.
+Additionally, King Price provides innovative R1 insurance add-ons, allowing clients with comprehensive car insurance to cover items like bicycles, golf clubs, hearing aids, and motorbike gear for just R1 per month.

-Awards
+Advertising campaigns

+King Price has many well-known ad campaigns and are known for using their South African humor in these viral ads.
+In 2018, King Price’s ‘Do Something Sexy to a Tractor’ advertisement went viral with viewers on YouTube saying it is the 'best ad ever!'
+The other King Price ad that went viral after it was released is the “Lobola is no laughing matter… But not making sense can be” advert which shows a young man with an odd accent messing up his lobola payment.

+Recognition

+King Price was voted the Best Car and Home Insurance Provider in the 2024 Best of Pretoria Readers’ Choice Awards.

 King Price won dual awards for Best Short-Term Insurer and Best Overall Newcomer in the 2013 South African Service Awards.